 Further down, a woman stood in the shade.
 A toddler played with stones on the side of the path and a baby was strapped to her chest.
 She had given up and decided to wait while her husband scaled to the top without her.

 The walk up Kotor city walls is no walk in the park.
-This is a 1355 step (where there are still steps) hike up a sheer mountain.
-If you’re reasonably fit and have appropriate shoes you’ll manage the hike without any trouble.
-However, many people underestimate how challenging this climb is and don’t make it to the top.
+This is a challenging 1355 step hike.
+Many people underestimate how challenging this climb is and don’t make it to the top.

 You start the 1.2km walk from the town’s River Gate.
 To find it, grab a map from the town’s info desk in front of the main entrance opposite the marina.
 The entrance is next to #42 on the map.